DTJF/cmakefbc/cmake_fb_deps/_Tool.md

 Background  {#SecBackground}
 ==========

-CMake has internal dependency checking for a bunch of programming languages (C, CXX, RC, ASM, Fortran, Java).
-Unfortunately FreeBASIC isn't supported yet (effective December 2014).
-This means CMake does re-compile a target (object file) when the source code changed (*.bas).
+\CMake has internal dependency checking for a bunch of programming languages (C, CXX, RC, ASM, Fortran, Java).
+Unfortunately \FB isn't supported yet (effective December 2014).
+This means \CMake does re-compile a target (object file) when the source code changed (*.bas).
 But it doesn't re-compile the target when related code changed, which may get included by #`INCLUDE` statements (*.bi or nested *.bas files).
 Those dependencies have to get managed by an external solution.

 The cmake_fb_deps tool is the central component of such an external solution.
-It scans one or more FreeBASIC source code files and generates a dependency file to be included in the CMake project declarations (files named CMakeList.txt).
-Each FB source file gets an entry in the CMake include file, if it contains nested source files.
+It scans one or more \FB source code files and generates a dependency file to be included in the \CMake project declarations (files named CMakeList.txt).
+Each FB source file gets an entry in the \CMake include file, if it contains nested source files.
-This entry lists all nested FB source file names (including absolute path) in CMake syntax.
+This entry lists all nested FB source file names (including absolute path) in \CMake syntax.
 Only nested code in the project gets scanned, and headers in the FB include directory get skipped (ie. like "dir.bi").

-Before the dependency entries the CMake macro `ADD_FILE_DEPENDENCIES` gets loaded (if not present) and behind the entries a custom command gets generated, that updates the dependency file (itself) in case of any change of one of the nested FB source files.
+Before the dependency entries the \CMake macro `ADD_FILE_DEPENDENCIES` gets loaded (if not present) and behind the entries a custom command gets generated, that updates the dependency file (itself) in case of any change of one of the nested FB source files.
 The custom command